Florida State vs. UMass NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Florida State's games this season have gone over 60 points three of six times.
+- Florida State has combined with its opponents to put up more than 60 points in three of six games this season.

-- UMass has combined with its opponents to score more than 60 points in two games this season.
+- UMass' games have gone over 60 points in two opportunities this season.

 - The combined points per game average of the two teams, 43.4, is 16.6 points fewer than Saturday's over/under.